 Rent arrears can be a source of difficulty for landlords and tenants alike, causing a certain degree of financial strain for both parties.
 In order to reduce or eliminate such difficulties, landlords must understand how to recover rent arrears in an efficient and professional way.
-When a tenant fails to pay their monthly rent they will find themselves in a tricky position – facing up to debts, pressures, and the prospect of eviction.
+When a tenant fails to pay their monthly rent they find themselves in a tricky position; facing debts and the pressures that come with them, as well as the prospect of eviction.
 It’s a stressful position.

 However, while understanding your tenant’s situation is important, a buildup of rent arrears can be detrimental to a landlord’s business as it greatly affects their ability to keep up with mortgage repayments and sustain their investments.
 The good news is that arrears can be recovered if you have an action plan in place and understand the best practices in such situations.

 1-Keep a record of payments

 Make a note both of when rent payments are due and when they’re paid.
 It’s good practice to send receipt of payments to tenants, however this isn’t essential.
 Your tenants may prefer to have this for their own records too.
 This is especially important if tenants on a joint tenancy pay their rent to you separately.
 Knowing who’s behind on payments and how late they are is really helpful and will increase the efficiency with which both parties can resolve the issue.

 The financial strain caused by a non-paying tenant is only exasperated if you don’t immediately take action and prioritise the recovery of rent arrears.
 The more time you wait, the less profit you will make from the tenancy.
 Reacting quickly requires the ability to identify suspected arrears before they fully develop and mitigate their impact at an early stage.
 Even if a problem seems minor at first, it can quickly develop into something more serious – several months of rent arrears put you at a big disadvantage, eroding not only your margins but also the value of your overall investment.